mshilts1/biostoreCapacity/README.md

 freezer](https://www.vumc.org/oor/index.php/vumc-biospecimen-storage)
 will be full and unable to store any additional ECHO biospecimens.

-To estimate this, the data in the model should include, at least:
+To estimate this, the data in the model should try to include:

 - Historical data of the rate of freezer filling from ECHO.
   $\color{green}{\text{✓}}$